History

 Topics covered in Year 7

-• What was the most significant challenge to the power of Medieval Monarchs?
+• Why was the Church so central to the lives of Medieval England?

 • When was it safest to speak your mind in Tudor England?